jameskelly33/milestone-project-1/README.md

 ### Code

-* *Bootstrap 4](https://getbootstrap.com/)  grid system a was used to make the site responsive and the class library was used for card deck, contact form and faq accordion components and general styling.
+* *Bootstrap 4](https://getbootstrap.com/)  grid system a was used to make the site responsive and the class library was used for card deck, contact form and FAQ accordion components and general styling.

 * The dropdown list of nationalities in the contact form came from this [github gist post](https://gist.github.com/didats/8154290)